QingyaoAi/Joint-Representation-Learning-for-Top-N-Recommendation/README.md

         8. data_dir: Data directory, which should be the <indexed_data_dir>
         9. input_train_dir: The directory of training and testing data, which usually is <data_dir>/query_split/
         10. train_dir: Model directory & output directory
         11. similarity_func: The function to compute the ranking score for an item with the joint model of query and user embeddings.
-Default “product”.
+Default "product".
-            1. “product”: the dot product of two vectors.
+            1. "product": the dot product of two vectors.
-            2. “cosine”: the cosine similarity of two vectors.
+            2. "cosine": the cosine similarity of two vectors.
-            3. “bias_product”: the dot product plus a item-specific bias
+            3. "bias_product": the dot product plus a item-specific bias
         12. net_struct:  Network structure parameters.
-Different parameters are separated by “_” (e.g. ).
-Default “simplified_fs”
+Different parameters are separated by "_" (e.g. ).
+Default "simplified_fs"
-            1. “bpr”: train models in a bpr framework [1].
+            1. "bpr": train models in a bpr framework [1].
-            2. “simplified”: simplified embedding-based language models without modeling for each review [2].
+            2. "simplified": simplified embedding-based language models without modeling for each review [2].
-            3. “hdc”: use regularized embedding-based language models with word context [4].
+            3. "hdc": use regularized embedding-based language models with word context [4].
 Otherwise, use the default model, which is the embedding-based language models based on paragraph vector model.
 [3]
-            5. “extend”: use the extendable model structure (see more details in the paper).
+            5. "extend": use the extendable model structure (see more details in the paper).
-            6. “text”: use review data.
+            6. "text": use review data.
-            7. “image”: use image data.
+            7. "image": use image data.
             8. "rate": use rating-based latent representations.
             	* if none of "text", "image" and "rate" is specified, the model will use all of them.
         13. embed_size: Size of each embedding.
 Default 100.